of mesothelioma victims are veterans

 Boston VA Healthcare System and Brigham & Women’s Hospital

-Disability compensation is a monthly benefit the VA offers to those with a proven service-related disability.
+Disability compensation is a monthly benefit the VA offers to those with proven service-related disabilities.
 The amount a veteran is entitled to receive varies based upon diagnosis and degree of disability.
-Mesothelioma has been determined to be 100 percent disabling, which means that a mesothelioma diagnosis generally entitles a veteran to the maximum monthly benefit.
+Mesothelioma has been determined to be 100% disabling, which means that it usually entitles a veteran to the maximum monthly benefit.

 Dependency and Indemnity Compensation

-Benefits for DIC are $1,195 per month and can be provided for spouses of veterans who were already receiving disability benefits, but also for those who were not.
+Benefits for DIC are $1,195 per month.
 The surviving spouse may need to provide evidence of asbestos exposure, the illness, and how that contributed to the death.

 Clinical Trials for Veterans

-In addition to receiving medical treatment, veterans may apply to participate in a variety of clinical trials that are funded by drug companies, mesothelioma treatment centers and the National Institutes of Health, all of which study experimental treatments to evaluate safety and effectiveness.
+In addition to receiving medical treatment, veterans may apply to participate in clinical trials testing experimental treatments.
+These are funded by drug companies, mesothelioma treatment centers, and the National Institutes of Health.

 Contact us today at 1-800-692-8608 for more information about the latest clinical trials and eligibility requirements.
 Space is very limited so contact us as soon as possible.